 It was like listening to a virgin talking about sex.
 I wonder if he went on to be a working artist?
 Who knows?

-Your admirers and potential customers want to be informed about the picture and the title must resonate to keep them engaged.
+Your admirers and potential customers want to be informed about the picture and the artist’s title must resonate to keep them engaged.
 It fulfills the same function as a book title or a headline.
 If it grabs them, it hooks them in.

 Your choice of title will effect your sales so what do you do when your brain goes blank?

-Finding a Good Title for your Artwork
+Finding a Good Artists Title For Your Work

 Idioms, expressions, and turns of phrase.